 Egg donation treatment may be accessed only by heterosexual couples in Slovakia – thus, single women, as well as women in homosexual relationships, are excluded from this possibility.
 Although Slovak legislation does not set an upper age limit for female patients, clinics are legally obliged to have an ethics committee that gives an opinion on many ethical dilemmas related to assisted reproduction.
 In most cases, maximum age accepted for egg donation treatment is 52 years old.

-Egg donors are young women between 18 – 34 years old.
-Because of Slovakia’s small population, they are usually white Caucasian with Slovak origin.
+Egg donors are young women between 18-34 years old.
+Because of Slovakia’s small population, they are usually white Caucasians of Slovak origin.
 Qualification laboratory tests for donors are based on the European Union Tissue and Cells Directives.
-Donors have to undergo a thorough screening, that generally includes gynecological examination (fertility evaluation, PAP smear), genetic examination (karyotype and gene mutation causing cystic fibrosis), endocrinological examination and serologic blood test (hepatitis B, C, syphilis, HIV).
+Donors have to undergo a thorough screening, which generally includes gynecological examination (fertility evaluation, PAP smear), genetic examination (karyotype and gene mutation causing cystic fibrosis), endocrinological examination and serologic blood test (hepatitis B, C, syphilis, HIV).
 They are also subjected to medical screening to assess their family medical history and exclude serious diseases in the family or psychological issues.
 The maximum number of children that can be born from one and the same donor is 5.

 Donors are matched to the recipients on the basis of phenotypic features.
 Despite the fact that egg donation is anonymous in Slovakia, patients get some basic information on the donors, such as age, race, the colour of eyes and hair, blood type & Rh factor, height and weight.
 They may also learn what education the donor has completed and what skills or interests she has.
 The number of donor’s children is communicated as well.